BUZDOLAPCI/AssumeZero-Bot/README.md

     "names": {string: string},
     // A regular expression that matches first names and aliases of members in the thread "userRegExp": string
+    // Name of the chat (if it exists), or the names of its members separated by '/' "currentvotekickid": string,
+    // Name of the chat (if it exists), or the names of its members separated by '/' "currentvotekickcount": string,
 }
 ```